 A Comprehensive Guide to Start Learning Excel

 Microsoft Excel is an essential spreadsheet application widely used in various professional fields for data analysis, organization, and visualization.
-By learning Excel, you will acquire a versatile skill set that enhances your efficiency, collaboration, and data handling capabilities.
+By learning Excel, you will acquire a versatile skill set that enhances your efficiency, collaboration, and data-handling capabilities.
 This article will cover what you can learn from Excel, its applications, reasons to learn it, the ease of learning, key features, prerequisites, online learning opportunities, available certifications, and what to study next.

 What Specifically Will Someone Learn in Excel?

 In Excel, learners will gain proficiency in using various functions to manage and manipulate data effectively.
 This includes mastering formulas, creating visualizations, and utilizing tools to automate repetitive tasks.
 Overall, understanding Excel will allow users to analyze large datasets and present data in a meaningful way.
+Included in these classes is training in:

 - Basic functions: Using SUM, AVERAGE, COUNT, and more basic functions for calculations.